ewaldmire/ascender/docs/inventory/README.md

-This folder contains documentation related to inventories in Ascender.
+This folder contains documentation related to inventories in climber.